icywind/web-camera/README.md

-# Add Video Calling in your Web App using Agora Web NG SDK 🖥
+# Test Application with Video Calling feature using Agora Web SDK 🖥

-**Note: Updated for usage with NG SDK (4.x).**

-Integrating video streaming features within your application can be very tedious and time-consuming.
-Maintaining a low-latency video server, load balancing, listening to end-user events (screen off, reload, etc.) are some of the really painful hassles… not to mention having cross-platform compatibility.

-Feeling dizzy already?
-Dread not!
-Agora’s Video SDK allows you to embed video calling features into your application within a matter of minutes.
-In addition, all the video server details are abstracted away.

-In this tutorial, we'll create a bare-bones web application with video calling features using vanilla JavaScript and the Agora Web NG SDK.
+**Note: based on the original SDK's structure and README.

-You can test a live demo of this tutorial [here](https://agora-ng-sdk-demo.netlify.app/).
+You can test a live demo of this tutorial [here](https://optimistic-archimedes-f2a05f.netlify.app/).

 ## Let’s start by signing up with Agora.
+(This is the README from the Web SDK)

 Go ahead to [https://sso.agora.io/en/v2/signup](https://sso.agora.io/en/v2/signup) to create an account and login into the dashboard.